 Before dogs were domesticated they were catching and eating their food in the wild.
 They would eat their prey, and that included everything, guts and all.
 Digestive enzymes would naturally be present in the guts of their prey, giving them the appropriate amount they needed.

-The modern canine diet is often lacking in digestive enzymes, and dogs result to eating poop as a way to get their enzymes and nutrients that they need.
+The modern canine diet is often lacking in digestive enzymes, and dogs result in eating poop as a way to get their enzymes and nutrients that they need.

 8. Gut Health